selco13/HLNOS9/README.md

 state and event reducers in React.

 After my break and fresh insight, I rewrote the PlatinumDesktop component to use a shared context and an event reducer.
-I then did the same thing to the PlatinumWindow component.
+I then did the same thing to the ClassicyWindow component.
 I typed up a list of events I would need to react to.

 | EventName                     | Description                                                                                                                                                                                                                                          |
 |-------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|